1888 — Las Cruces College opens for its first school year

 2004 — Fire Department received Rescue 301 through a Department of Home Land Security Grant

-This specialized unit is used for transport of personnel to support heavy rescue, technical rescue and hazardous material responses.
+This specialized unit is used for the transport of personnel to support heavy rescue, technical rescue, and hazardous material responses.

 To support outdoor special events, two UTV’s were purchased.

 2013 — In June, Johnny Carrillo was appointed Fire Chief

 2014 — Hired two full-time day career firefighters